vikrambalaji95/UMAT-Files/README.md

-This repository contains all the UMAT files (in FORTRAN 77), including simple illustratory ones and inhouse developed codes for various elasto-plastic material model scenarios.
+This repository contains all the UMAT files (in FORTRAN 77), including simple illustratory ones and inhouse developed codes for various elastoplastic material model scenarios.